 It is a very big effort, these days I am thinking that this is like starting fresh, but I know that if I keep working hard, results will come.

 I will continue doing tests every day to obtain the best results I can offer to you guys, this does not only end here, as I plan to do other parts and figures.

-Lastly and although I can’t confirm it 100% because I haven’t had the chance to test it yet, my good friend Evgenij has provided me with some data from Airbus, therefore some of the parts that I will include in the catalogue will be genuine and true to the original part from the factory.
+Lastly and although I can’t confirm it 100% because I haven’t had the chance to test it yet, a very good friend of mine has provided me with some renderings and models made acording to real Airbus geometry for sharklets, therefore some of the parts that I will include in the catalogue will be true to the real deal.
 He has been extremely kind to share this with me and give me the approval to put these items at your disposal for the sake of boosting the modeling experience.

 I want to thank everybody who supported me during all this time since I begun and that still do, as I said, to me it is like a new start, so many new things to produce these items, of course I take a look back to see how I used to make things and I see I am taking a risk, but with the results I am seeing I think it is worth to take this chance.

 More tests will continue and as soon as I progess, I will be posting here individual items and write a little bit about them, what the decals will be, which PE I want to make for them, etc.

 Thank you all for the support and patience!